kambei/gradle-tasks-vscode/README.md

 ### Task Execution

 - Click on any task to select it, or click the "Run" button directly on a task
+- **Task Arguments**: Each task has an input field where you can specify Gradle arguments (e.g., `-x test` to exclude tests, `--stacktrace` for detailed errors)
+  - Arguments are preserved per task and can be edited before running
+  - Press Enter in the arguments field to run the task with those arguments
 - When you run a task, an output section appears below it showing:
   - Real-time execution status (Running/Completed/Failed)
   - Execution duration